EGR Global is the trading name of Pageant Gaming Media Limited.

 Visits to our websites

 Cookies are small data files that websites store on your electronic device so that the website can store data and will enable us to collect information, which is likely to include data from which you can be identified.
 For further details, including the duration that we retain data for, please see our Cookie Notice http://www.egr.global/cookies.
 In some instances we also use server logs to collect data.
 Our lawful basis for using cookies and server logs to collect and process usage data is that it is necessary to protect our legitimate interests of promoting our business and for the correct functioning and operation of our websites.

-Our own internal team actively identify people who we believe are likely to find our events, services products useful.
-Our team look for and source business contact details and information about an individual’s job role both online (using publicly available resources and websites), through networking activities and from details collected from previous event attendees, newsletter subscribers and users of our products.
+We use third party agencies, data research companies and our own internal team to actively identify people who we believe are likely to find our events, services products useful.
+Our team and our third party researchers look for and source business contact details and information about an individual’s job role both online (using publicly available resources and websites), through networking activities and from details collected from previous event attendees, newsletter subscribers and users of our products.